 Anuradha is a personification of resilience and steely determination.
 The tragic demise of her father when Anuradha was just 13 years old left her family (consisting of her mother and brother) in deep financial troubles.
 Since then, she has had to fight her way through many obstacles and challenges.

-Anuradha secured a seat at Calcutta University, Department of Law.
+With these aspirations, Anuradha secured a seat at Calcutta University, Department of Law.
 With this focus and determination, Anuradha aspires to study law.
-This young would-be lawyer is also interested in music and loves to play the guitar.
-With deep interest in legal research she has been a Research Assistant to Prof. Shagufta Anjum at the Centre for Excellence in Women, Child and Law, IFIM, and also to Prof. Pritam Ghosh at the Centre for Excellence in International Law and Human Rights, IFIM.
+This young would-be lawyer is also interested in music and loves to play different instruments.
+With deep interest in legal research, she has been a Research Assistant to Prof. Shagufta Anjum at the Centre for Excellence in Women, Child and Law, IFIM, and also to Prof. Pritam Ghosh at the Centre for Excellence in International Law and Human Rights, IFIM.
 She is also fond of teaching and has interned with Maya Foundation, Kolkata, where she taught underprivileged children along with doing myriad other interesting work.